Exploring Pompeii from Sorrento: An Honest Guide to the Guided Tour Experience

 While not explicitly stated, the tour is generally suitable for most travelers who can handle a fair amount of walking on uneven ground.
 Keep in mind the early start and the physical demands of exploring ruins.

 In the end, this guided tour from Sorrento strikes a good balance for those wanting a structured, informative, and convenient visit to Pompeii.
 It’s especially helpful if you’re short on time or prefer someone else to handle the logistics.
-With knowledgeable guides, skip-the-line access, and scenic views, it’s a solid way to step back into ancient Roman life—just be prepared for some walking and crowds.
+With guides, skip-the-line access, and scenic views, it’s a solid way to step back into ancient Roman life—just be prepared for some walking and crowds.